Tandem Diabetes Care

-Tandem Diabetes Care is an American medical device manufacturer based in San Diego, California.
+Tandem Diabetes Care, Inc. is an American medical device manufacturer based in San Diego, California.
 The company develops medical technologies for the treatment of diabetes and specifically insulin infusion therapy.

 History

-In 2006, a group of engineers recognized the need for new and improved methods of pumping insulin and incorporated as Phluid, Inc. In 2007, Kim Blickenstaff joined the organization as President and CEO, bringing his philosophy of using market research as the inspiration for product development and started on the development of the t:slim Insulin Pump.
+In 2006, a group of engineers recognized the need for new and improved methods of pumping insulin and incorporated as Phluid, Inc. In 2007, Kim Blickenstaff joined the organization as president and CEO, bringing his philosophy of using market research as the inspiration for product development and started on the development of the t:slim Insulin Pump.
 In 2008, this predecessor company became the newly incorporated Tandem Diabetes Care, Inc. that was formed with a focus on promoting a comprehensive, user-centric, and integrated approach to diabetes product development and customer care.
 Tandem Diabetes Care felt that incorporating enhanced ease of use and attractive design—often associated with consumer electronics development—would also encourage more patients to consider the clinical benefits of insulin pump therapy.
 Tandem Diabetes Care interviewed more than 4,000 insulin pump users and health care providers to design its first device, the t:slim Insulin Pump.

 In 2016, the company was ranked #39 on the Deloitte Fast 500 North America list.

 In 2018, the company was recognized as a top workplace in San Diego by the San Diego Union-Tribune.

-In February 2019, the company announced that CEO Kim Blickenstaff would transition to a newly-created position of Executive Chairman of the Board of Directors.
-John F. Sheridan (previously COO) will succeed Mr. Blickenstaff, assuming the role of President and CEO effective March 1, 2019.
+In February 2019, the company announced that CEO Kim Blickenstaff would transition to a newly created position of Executive Chairman of the board of directors.
+John F. Sheridan (previously COO) succeeded Mr. Blickenstaff, assuming the role of President and CEO on March 1, 2019.